 The CMS was originally focused on collection care and management.
 It’s only recently we’ve begun to view collection management and public access as two equally important functions of the CMS.
 As internet speed increased and digital file storage became cheaper, CMS products began to move toward cloud or online-only instances.
 In fact, very few CMS products still require a local computer to run on.
 With this shift toward easy and affordable CMS access combined with user expectations that “everything is online”, many museums have adjusted their priorities to include high resolution digital files as part of the CMS record.

-Next week we’ll get into the difference and overlap between a DAMS and a CMS and the functions to consider if you’re forced to choose just one.
+Let’s get into the difference and overlap between a DAMS and a CMS and the functions to consider if you’re forced to choose just one – read part 2 here.

 Rachael Cristine Woody